 If you plan on hiking, bring hiking sticks

 When it rains, it might get muddy and slippery.
 Bring along some walking sticks or find some good, old-fashioned wooden sticks to help you keep your footing along the way.

-In a thunderstorm, stay in your tent
+In a thunderstorm, stay under tent protection

-In the case of lightning and thunder, it is safest to stay in your tent.
+In the case of lightning and thunder, it is safest to stay under the protection of your tent.
 But don’t despair!
 There are plenty of activities to keep you entertained.
 This is the perfect excuse to chat and catch up with your friends and family, or take that long overdue nap.
 Listen to the rain pattering on your tent roof, blast some rainy day tunes, and play your favourite board games.
 This is also a great opportunity to read that book that has been sitting on your shelf for ages, or listen to an audiobook.

 We recommend these audiobooks for rainy camp days:The Ghosthunter Series